zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-aws-marketplace.md

 1. Click **Zilliz Cloud**.

     Familiarize yourself with the services and pricing.

-Click **View purchase options**.
+    If you have already used Zilliz Cloud, click **View purchase options**.

+    If you have not used Zilliz Cloud before, you can click **Try for free**, which is a 30-day free trial offered by AWS.
+Once the free trial ends, you need to [upgrade the subscription](./subscribe-on-aws-marketplace#upgrade-subscription-from-free-trial) to continue using Zilliz Cloud.

     ![view_purchase_options](/img/view_purchase_options.png)